Showing posts with label experimentation machine. Show all posts

 #11.
 Revised Motor Scheme [neuroscience]

-How skilled behavior may be generated, on the assumption that it is acquired by an experimentation-like process.
+How skilled behavior may be generated on the assumption that it is acquired by an experimentation-like process.

-Please find above a revised version of the motor control theory presented in the last blog.
 The revision was necessitated by the fact that there is no logical reason why a motor command cannot go to both sides of the body at once to produce a mid line-symmetrical movement.
 The prediction is that mid-line-symmetrical movements are acquired one side at a time whenever the controlling corticofugal pathway allows the two sides to move independently.

 Saturday, July 30, 2016